SUNY Brockport (State University of New York) Notice

 Failure To Pay The Debt Described Below Will Result In An Increase In Your Liability

-This page is in relation to any debts due to the College at Brockport (State University of New York at Brockport).
+This page is in relation to any debts due to SUNY Brockport (State University of New York at Brockport).
 Failure to pay any debt in full within thirty days of the deadline will result in the assessment of interest or a late payment charge, whichever is greater.

 Interest will be assessed from the date of your presumed receipt of notice (primarily via electronic billing e-mail notifications and subsequent collection letters), at the corporate underpayment set by the Commissioner of Taxation and Finance minus four percent.
 Interest will be compounded daily on your principal balance.